 2 Field Roast

 Founded in the 1990s, Field Roast’s success all comes down to sausages.
 The brand’s co-founder, David Lee, started the brand after he experimented with European charcuterie sausage-making methods, only he replaced the animal meat with grains.
 And the rest is history.
 Today, the brand’s vegan sausage range includes flavors like Smoked Apple & Sage, Italian Garlic & Fennel, and Spicy Mexican Chipotle.

 3 Impossible Foods

 California-based Impossible Foods was founded back in 2011 and has predominantly focused on plant-based meat products like burgers and nuggets since then.
-But earlier this year, the brand announced the launch of its Impossible Sausage Links, which come in three different flavors: Bratwurst, Italian, and Spicy.
+But last year, the brand announced the launch of its Impossible Sausage Links, which come in three different flavors: Bratwurst, Italian, and Spicy.
 They’re made with the brand’s own vegan ground sausage, which is then stuffed into a plant-based casing.
 According to Impossible Foods, its vegan sausage production releases 71-percent fewer greenhouse emissions than the pork alternative.